ristotoldsep/My-Tech-Stack/README.md

 * HTML
 * CSS
 * JavaScript/EcmaScript (vanilla) - Trying to keep up with new ES releases &  write code Object Oriented.
-* Going to learn SCSS
+* Going to learn SCSS, Media queries for responsive development in a course soon.

 *Libraries:*
 * Bootstrap 3/4